Alrick11/mushr_push_mstp/README.md

 python -c "import netron; netron.start('model.onnx');"
 ```

-The error plots can be found in the `$HOME/train/` folder.
-They consist of
+The trajectory error plots can be found in the `$HOME/train/` folder.
+They consist of absolute errors in x,y and rotation about z coordinates (theta) per trajectory.
+The index variable in the x-axis is the index of point in the trajectory.

-absolute errors in x,y and rotation about z coordinates (theta).
+Absolute error plots.
 <p float="left" align="middle">
 	<img src="/Images/x.png" width=400 title="Absolute error in x" />
 	<img src="/Images/y.png" width=400 title="Absolute error in y" />